fxstein/todo/docs/design/BETA_PRERELEASE_STRATEGY.md

 ## 🧪 Help Us Test
 We need your help to make 1.0.0 stable amazing:
-1. Install: `pipx install --pre todo-ai`
+1. Install: `uv tool install --prerelease=allow todo-ai` (or use pipx/pip)
-2. Try it: Use it for real work this week
+2. Try it: Use it for real work
 3. Report: Share feedback on GitHub Discussions

 ## 📊 What's Been Tested